The EU’s 28th Regime moves closer to becoming law

-After years of deliberation, the so-called 28th Regime — the European Union’s bid for a pan-European legal framework for businesses — might finally become reality.
+After years of deliberation, the so-called 28th Regime — the European Union’s bid for a pan-European legal framework for businesses — has finally taken a concrete step towards becoming reality.

 Why does Europe need a 28th Regime?